Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nmap Scripting Engine NSE** - Comes after an initial scan has been successfully run
+- NSE allows creation of custom Nmap scripts for individual needs

+- It cannot perform a large number of scans simultaneously

 - These are scripts that are run on the results of the initial scan to search the web for what exploits are available
 - This is a preinatalled collection of scripts that come with Nmap, about 600